Resources>Blog>Function-First Antibody Discovery with Microfluidics: Screening for Activity, Not Just Binding

 The process of Cyto-Mine antibody hit discovery.
 DOI: 10.1080/19420862.2021.1978130

 Antibody discovery has traditionally relied on selecting clones based on target binding.
-However, for therapeutic applications, the desired antibodies must also drive a functional response, such as receptor activation, T cell stimulation, or signaling modulation.
-Identifying these antibodies early in discovery can significantly reduce downstream risk and accelerate lead optimization.
+However, for therapeutic applications and broader drug discovery efforts, the desired monoclonal antibodies must also drive a functional response, such as receptor activation, T cell stimulation, or signaling modulation.
+Identifying these antibodies early in therapeutic antibody discovery can significantly reduce downstream risk and accelerate lead optimization in biomedical research.

 Microfluidic screening of single antibody-secreting cells (ASCs) makes it possible to directly screen for function, not just binding, at high throughput and with native IgG secretion.
 This is a key capability of Biointron’s Single B platform, which integrates droplet-based microfluidics to identify functionally active antibodies at the single-cell level, without the need for recombinant protein production or display libraries.